 We await further detail on the new consolidated sustainable development test.
 Although sustainable development is a much used term, it is open to multiple interpretations.
-It is essential that the new system uses the internationally accepted Brundtland definition namely: 'Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.'
+It is essential that the new system captures the fact that sustainable development should build a resilient future for people and the planet, using the internationally accepted Brundtland definition namely: 'Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.'